gitbls/sdm/README.md

 ***As a bonus***, sdm includes an *optional* script to install and configure `apt-cacher-ng`. `apt-cacher-ng` is a RasPiOS package that lets you update all your Pis quickly by caching downloaded packages locally on your LAN.
 This can greatly reduce install and update time, as well as internet network consumption.

-sdm is for RasPiOS, and runs on RasPiOS Buster. sdm requires a USB SD Card reader to write a new SD Card, or a USB adapter to write a new SSD.
+sdm is for RasPiOS, and runs on RasPiOS Buster.
+It can also run on other Linux systems.
+See the 'Compatibility' section below. sdm requires a USB SD Card reader to write a new SD Card, or a USB adapter to write a new SSD.
 You cannot use sdm to rewrite the running system's SD Card or system disk.

 ## Usage overview